metio/pasejo/tests/cmd/help/pasejo-store-decrypt.md

 Options:
   -s, --store <STORE>            Optional name of store to use.
 Defaults to the default store or the first one defined in the local user configuration
-      --store-path <STORE_PATH>  Overwrite the path to the store -v, --verbose...
+      --store-path <STORE_PATH>  Overwrite the path to the store --yes-i-know               Acknowledge that every secret will be printed in plaintext to stdout -v, --verbose...
 Increase logging verbosity -q, --quiet...
 Decrease logging verbosity -h, --help                     Print help